The Nature Conservation Center

 At the policy level, data generated by these communities formed the basis for a partnership between the participating villages, the university and the Lebanese Ministry of Tourism seeking to promote eco-tourism.
 The data, which is now indicated on the villages’ green maps, will form the basis for future participatory actions in each village and region.
 Furthermore, the collected information sheds light on existing community practices such as beekeeping, rain water harvesting, plans to conserve public open spaces, sites allocated for reforestation, and efforts to promote ecotourism.

-BVA participants gathered with Coca-Cola representatives for lunch in downtown Beirut.
+BVA participants gathered with

 The BVA intends to become an incentive strategy targeting donors, members of the private sector who are interested in supporting nature conservation, and beneficiaries, local authorities who are interested in taking the lead in promoting and executing eco-friendly activities, ecological landscape planning.
 The competition also will encourage other villages to participate.
 Best practices presented during the closing ceremony will inspire other villages to follow similar sustainable and participatory practices.
 This is expected to spawn more investment from the public and private sectors into the preservation and protection of natural spaces through confiding in people-driven, grassroots village resource management initiatives.